pablof7z/ai-sdk-provider-claude-code/README.md

 # AI SDK Provider for Claude Code SDK

-> **Latest Release**: Version 2.x uses the Claude Agent SDK with explicit configuration defaults.
-Version 1.x is the previous stable release.
+> **Latest Release**: Version 2.x uses the Claude Agent SDK with native structured outputs support (v2.2.0+).
 For AI SDK v4 support, use the `ai-sdk-v4` tag or version 0.2.x.

 **ai-sdk-provider-claude-code** lets you use Claude via the [Vercel AI SDK](https://sdk.vercel.ai/docs) through the official `@anthropic-ai/claude-agent-sdk` and the Claude Code CLI.